 Luxury car manufacturers usually perform well when it comes to protecting the driver and passengers after an accident.
 In Canada, insurance companies rely on statistical data provided by the Insurance Bureau of Canada that the insurers themselves submit about accident claims.

 Analyzing this data gives indications of how cars perform in several insurance categories.
 Occupant protection shows when a car model’s frequency of accident benefits claims gets compared to national averages.
-Those cars with fewer accident benefit claims than average better protect those in the vehicle and thus become favourable to insure under Ontario’s mandatory insurance coverage.
+Those cars with fewer accident benefit claims than average better protect those in the vehicle and thus become favorable to insure under Ontario’s mandatory insurance coverage.

 In this regard, Lincoln performs well.
 No model has more claims than average.
 Slightly more than half of Lincoln’s vehicles have fewer claims, indicating greater occupant safety.
 In particular, the Lincoln Aviator, Mark LT, MKS, MKT, MKX, and Navigator all show above-average trends, indicating lower costs for basic insurance.

 Luxury cars typically feature higher than average repair costs after collisions, due to premium materials and repair techniques.
 Lincoln outperforms most luxury vehicles, with fully half of its models placing in the average or below average range for the cost of collision claims.
 There is no pattern to the models or model years that perform well.

 The same tendency applies to comprehensive insurance claims as well.
 In fact, more models perform above average in this category.
 The Lincoln Navigator, however, has no model years placing in average or better performance.
 While overall, Lincolns should cost less to insure, the Navigator will not.